chamale-rac/py-tracer/README.md

-# 🐍 py-tracer 🖼️ RT2: Opaque, Reflective & Refractive Materials
+# 🐍 py-tracer 🖼️ RT3: Planes, Disks and Cubes

 Ray tracer using python and PyGame as main library.